 What qualifications do I need?

-It is possible to get a job on a cruise ship with no qualifications or experience, but you'll need to be prepared to start at the bottom and work your way up.
+When it comes to accommodation, bar and restaurant staff, and entertainers, some previous experience in a similar role is usually required.
+However, it is possible to get a job on a cruise ship with no qualifications or experience, but you will need to be prepared to start at the bottom and work your way up.

 How do I get a cruise ship job?